Please introduce yourself.

 By the time I was ready to publish my fourth book in 2011, Amazon had started CreateSpace, which was later rebranded Kindle Direct Publishing (KDP).
 I now use either KDP or Lulu Press (and lately both) to produce print and e-book editions of my books.

-I would love to find an established publisher to take me on, though.
+I would love to find an established publisher to take me on.
 I really don’t like the marketing and distribution aspects of book publishing.
 I’d love to hand all that over to an experienced publishing house.
+So, if anyone is interested…

 All over the place!